Bioconductor/BBS/Doc/Prepare-Ubuntu-22.04-HOWTO.md

 ### 1.1 Standalone vs non-standalone builder

-The machine could either be configured as a _standalone_ builder or as a _non-standalone_ builder.
-A _non-standalone_ builder is a build node that participates to builds run by a group of build machines.
+A build machine can be set up either as a _standalone builder_ or as a _non-standalone builder_.

+A _non-standalone builder_ is a build node that participates to builds that are run by a group of build machines.
 For example, 3 machines participated to the BioC 3.11 software builds: https://bioconductor.org/checkResults/3.11/bioc-LATEST/

-When part of a group of build machines, one machine must be setup as the _central_ builder (a.k.a. _primary node_) e.g. malbec2 in the case of the BioC 3.11 software builds.
-All the other machines (called _secondary nodes_) must be able to communicate (SSH and HTTP/S) with the central builder.
+When part of a group of build machines, one machine must be set up as the _central builder_ (a.k.a. _primary node_) e.g. malbec2 in the case of the BioC 3.11 software builds.
+The other machines, called _satellite nodes_, only need to be set up as _non-standalone builders_, which is a lighter/simpler set up.

+There are 2 kinds of _non-standalone builders_:
+- builders managed by the BioC core team called _internal build nodes_
+- builders managed by an external group called _external build nodes_

+An _internal build node_ must be able to communicate with the _central builder_
-Note that this communication generates some fair amount of data transfer back and forth between each secondary node and the central builder (> 5GB every day on normal days).
+via HTTP/S and SSH.
+Note that this communication can generate some fair amount of data transfer back and forth between each _satellite node_ and the _central builder_ (> 5GB every day on normal days).

+An _external build node_ must be able to communicate with the _central builder_ via HTTP/S only.
+Additionally, the machine needs to be set up in a way that allows the _central builder_ to retrieve the content of `~/bbs-X.Y-bioc/products-out/` on a daily basis, typically via rsync.

 ### 1.2 Check hardware requirements

 These are the requirements for running the BioC software builds.

-For a _central_ builder:
+For a _central builder_:

 - At least 800GB of disk space